Beauty–thinking about

 I. The Symposium: as drama with discussion

 Read the Symposium by Plato out loud in class, assigning parts along with a narrator.
 Encourage costumes and a dramatic recitation.
 In preparation for this activity, offer an overview of the storyline as well as an account of culture in 5th BCE century Athens.
-OR focus on the final speech of Socrates and his account of learning about beauty and love from Diotima.

-materials: Symposium-overview
+Materials: Symposium-overview

 Discussion Questions: